phamduonghung/BD-RPCA/README.md

 5. To print nice pdf figures, the **export_fig** package was used, which required a supporting software downloaded from the following link (there is also a portable version of this software): https://www.ghostscript.com/download/gpcldnld.html.
 In the codes, change **FigFeatures.print= 1** if you want to print the .pdf figure using this package.

 [1] D.-H. Pham, A. Basarab, I. Zemmoura, JP.
-Remenieras, and D. Kouame, "Joint Blind Deconvolution and Robust Principal Component Analysis for Blood Flow Estimation in Medical Ultrasound Imaging," *Accepted for publication in IEEE Ultrasonics, Ferrolectrics, and Frequency Control*, September 2020.
+Remenieras, and D. Kouame, "Joint Blind Deconvolution and Robust Principal Component Analysis for Blood Flow Estimation in Medical Ultrasound Imaging," in *IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control*,vol. 68, no. 4, pp. 969-978, April 2021.
 Available: https://arxiv.org/pdf/2007.05428.pdf.

 ## Copyright